Rziehlke/dns-sinkhole-technitium-pi5/README.md

 top blocked domains.
 Numbers make it concrete.

 ## Problems I Ran Into
-Accidentally installed the full Raspberry Pi OS on the flash drive, so had to re-install the Lite version.
+1) Accidentally installed the full Raspberry Pi OS on the flash drive, so had to re-install the Lite version.
 Make sure to select 'Raspberry Pi OS (other)' to access the Lite version using the Raspberry Pi Imager software.

+2) Couldn't find the Pi Server on my Google Wifi router app.
+Fixed by unplugging Raspberry Pi power cable for 10 seconds and replugging, to reset server and also reset entire network from Google WiFi app.

+3) Couldn't open query logs to verify settings in Technitium dashboard.
+Fixed by installing 'Query Logs (Sqlite)' in app store in the Technitium dashboard.

 ## What I'd Do Differently
 Shows growth.
 Maybe HA with a second Pi, DoH upstream, etc.